Cherreads

 "Damon!" she squeaked, zipping straight to him and delivering a soft, weightless hug to his forehead.
 He lifted a hand so she could sit on his palm.

-"It's been a long time," Hazel chirped.
+"It's been a long time," Hazel said.
 "What brings you to Lullabough?"

 "Natsuki hasn't contacted me," he said quietly, holding his breath.